Masks on airplanes: Where things stand on personal protection and social distancing - KVIA

 Glimmers of a gradual return to air travel mean airlines are rolling out new policies aimed at protecting passengers and crew from coronavirus transmission and increasing consumer confidence in air travel safety.

+All three US carriers announced earlier this week that they were requiring employees to wear face masks.

+Smaller carrier Frontier Airlines will also require passengers to wear a face covering over their nose and mouth, effective May 8.
+Face coverings have been required for Frontier flight crews since April 13.
-One day after the TSA marked its highest number of screened passengers in the US since April 3, JetBlue Airways announced that it will require all passengers to wear face masks starting on May 4.
-Crew members were already required to wear masks.

-The TSA figure — 128,875 passengers screened on Sunday — was still only about 5% of the 2.5 million people screened on the equivalent day in 2019, but it’s an uptick nonetheless and safety measures are top-of-mind for anyone considering flying.
+These updates come just days after TSA marked its highest number of screened passengers in the US since April 3.
+The TSA figure — 128,875 passengers screened on April 26 — was still only about 5% of the 2.5 million people screened on the equivalent day in 2019, but it’s an uptick nonetheless and safety measures are top-of-mind for anyone considering flying.

-JetBlue’s move follows American Airlines’ announcement on Monday that flight attendants will be required to wear masks beginning on May 1.

-American will also start handing out sanitizing wipes and gels and face masks to customers in early May, “as supplies and operational conditions allow,” the news release said.

 All of the carriers have plans for enhanced cleaning and sanitation.